dbafromthecold/SqlServerChaosEngineering/slides.md

-# Hands on Chaos Engineering
+# Chaos Engineering for SQL Server

 ---